Identifiable and interpretable nonparametric factor analysis: The NIFTY Framework

-Refer to the appendix for proof of the proposition and the Supplementary Materials for a simulation experiment shedding light on how to choose the key hyperparameter $\nu$ in practice.
-Through empirical analysis, we find that $\nu$ yields the best results when it lies within the range of $10^2$ and $10^3$.
-In general, $\nu$ needs to be large enough to strongly constrain the empirical distribution but huge values can lead to slow mixing.
+Refer to the appendix for proof of the proposition and Section 3 of the Supplementary Materials for a simulation experiment shedding light on how to choose $\nu$ in practice.
+We obtained the best empirical results when $\nu \approx 10^2 - 10^3$.
+Large values strongly constrain the empirical distribution to be close to uniform, but huge $\nu$ can lead to slow mixing.
 The following example provides an illustration.

-\begin{example}[continues=eg1] Continuing the example of non-Gaussian marginals, we compare NIFTY with and without the (soft) prior constraint.
-From panel (a) in Figure \ref{fig: CoRe}, without the constraint, the distribution of the latent $(u_{i1},u_{i2})$s deviates from the 2-dimensional independent uniform distribution, and shifts towards the data distribution.
-As a result, the nonlinear mappings $g_1$ and $g_2$ are nearly identity maps.
-Adding the distributional constraint in the prior enables us to reliably fit and interpret the nonparametric factors.
+\begin{example}[continues=eg1] Continuing the example of non-Gaussian marginals, we compare NIFTY with and without addressing latent posterior shift.
+From panel (a) in Figure \ref{fig: CoRe}, without the constraint, the distribution of the latent $(u_{i1},u_{i2})$ deviates from the 2-dimensional independent uniform distribution, and shifts towards the data distribution.
+As a result, $g_1$ and $g_2$ are almost identity maps.
+Adding the distributional constraint enables us to reliably fit and interpret the nonparametric factors.

 \end{example}